abbreviatedman/vim-talk/plan.md

 - adding semi-colons at the end of lines
 - adding `let` at the beginning of lines
 - adding `$` just before `{` to make interpolating values work
-- add `return arr` in accumulator pattern functions
+- add `return arr` in accumulator pattern const